 Decided that dynamic pricing is the best strategy for you?
 The good news is, you don’t have to continually monitor your competitors and redo your prices all the time — you can use automated software to do it for you.
 Here are some recommendations to help you get started.

-- Informed — If you sell on Walmart, Amazon, and eBay, Informed may be the best option for you with their custom repricing strategies.
+- Informed — If you sell on Walmart and Amazon, Informed may be the best option for you with their custom repricing strategies.

 - Skuuudle — A favorite among users, who like that they have a team of humans reviewing prices rather than an automated algorithm.